 What does the Programme Management Board Look for in New Concepts?

 When evaluating a new concept, the Programme Management Board will look at the potential strategic and financial value and alignment, potential risks and overall benefits using an initial scoring system.
 Concepts which score well will normally aligned to the University’s portfolio development strategy and will deliver a significant return on investment.
 However, the Board will also look for potential future opportunities which may follow from smaller developments of concepts.

 Why is there a Proof of Concept Phase – isn’t this just Adding More Stages to the Process?

 The Proof of Concept phase has been established to maximise the University’s strategic oversight and management of proposals, and to better focus energy and expertise in delivering the best return on investment.
 Whilst this does technically add a stage, it actually makes the process more efficient as the University can make a swift decision on whether the concept could be viable, or shelve it before too much work has been invested.
-This approach also ensures that the Programme Management Board, Academic Quality Services and the Academic Partnerships Directorate can identify and support concepts and proposals as early as possible in the process, thus maximising potential for success.
+This approach also ensures that the Programme Management Board, Academic Quality Services and the Academic Partnerships Department can identify and support concepts and proposals as early as possible in the process, thus maximising potential for success.

 Why can’t I Continue to Develop my Concept if the Programme Management Board does not Approve it?

 If the Programme Management Board does not approve your programme, Academic Quality Services will not be able to allocate resources to support its further development and approval, meaning that any work you invest into the programme will be wasted.
 The University is committed to delivering effective, innovative programmes to drive recruitment growth and attraction for new student markets, and is therefore focusing on delivering this wherever possible.
 However, you may consider revising your proposal with additional advice and support from the Market Intelligence team and resubmitting the proposal to the Board.